 Sharing feedback with a company can sometimes feel like shouting into a black hole.
 Assuring a customer that you have recorded their comment and passed it on to the right people helps them feel listened to and appreciated.

-11. “I’ve read through the conversation so far”
+11. “I’ve read through the conversation so far.”

-You should not: Make the customer repeatedly explain their situation.
+Never make the customer repeatedly explain their situation.
 Use internal notes and a deliberate handover process to make the transition as seamless as possible.

-12. “Thank you for being our customer”
+12. “Thank you for being our customer!”

 Customer support teams are in a wonderful position to be able to actively thank customers for their business.
 When a problem has been resolved or a question answered, take a moment to appreciate the customer for choosing to work with you.